 Strings for Kids Tennis Racquets

-Strings are important when it comes to adult racquet or experienced tennis players.
+Strings are important when it comes to adult racquets or experienced tennis players.
 But for kids, it’s really not that important.
 Kids racquets are mostly strung, one should not be worried about pre-strung racquets.

 Most racquets are strung with soft multi-filament strings, which is good to have a start.
-However, if a kid can use string tweaks in teenage then he/she can check the subtle difference in performance, especially when playing tournaments.
+However, if a kid can use string tweaks in teenager then he/she can check the subtle difference in performance, especially when playing tournaments.